Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Calculation of

 \section{Calculation of $\text{Confusion}_{ij}$}

-To measure the actual confusion between category $i$ and category $k$ for the model, we propose the metric $\text{Confusion}_{ij}$:
+To gauge the true degree of confusion between categories $i$ and $k$ for a given model, we suggest utilizing the $\text{Confusion}_{ij}$ metric:

-We extract all test samples $x_t$ with true labels $i$ or $k$, as well as the probabilities $p_i^t$ and $p_j^t$ output by the model for categories $i$ and $k$ on these samples, respectively (normalized to sum up to 1).
-In other words, we obtain a classifier $f$ that outputs the probabilities $p_i^t$ and $p_j^t$ for categories $i$ and $k$, respectively, on the test samples $x_t$.
-We calculate the AUC-ROC value of this classifier $f$ to obtain the degree of confusion between category $i$ and $k$, denoted as $\text{Confusion}_{ij}$.
-The calculated $\text{Confusion}_{ij}$ is a value that does not exceed 1.
-The closer $\text{Confusion}_{ij}$ is to 1, the lighter the degree of confusion, and vice versa.
+First, we procure all test samples $x_t$ bearing true labels $i$ or $k$.
+We then obtain the probabilities $p_i^t$ and $p_j^t$ yielded by the model for categories $i$ and $k$, respectively, on these samples.
+These probabilities are normalized to a total of 1.
+Essentially, we derive a classifier $f$ that delivers the probabilities $p_i^t$ and $p_j^t$ for the categories $i$ and $k$ respectively, on the test samples $x_t$.
+By calculating the Area Under the Receiver Operating Characteristic Curve (AUC-ROC) value of this classifier $f$, we get the degree of confusion between category $i$ and $k$, termed as $\text{Confusion}_{ij}$.